RFP2212-Toy-Story/atelier/README.md

   - EG `git commit --no-verify`

 # Running Tests:
-- the command `npm test` will run all tests locally and collect the current test coverage
+- the command `npm test` will run all tests locally
+- to run tests and also ouput total coverage, use the command `npm run test-coverage`